FREQUENTLY ASKED QUESTIONS

 - Cambridge Medical Center (Cambridge, MN) 763-689-7700

-You may also want to check with an emergency room near you.
+In addition, please check with an emergency room near you if needed.

 When and where do you hold graduation for Minneapolis program clients?